 - To find an organizing framework.
 The mission or function you are assessing probably covers an enormous range of potential military operations.
 The documents above offer a number of organizing frameworks (particularly the security environment framework in the Defense Strategy) that will help you make your assessment manageable. - To identify overarching priorities.
-The SPG in particular has been quite aggressive in specifying areas where the DOD should improve, and areas where the DOD can take risk.
+The GEF and GDF in particular have been quite aggressive in specifying areas where the DoD should improve, and areas where the DoD can take risk.
 If these documents offer such advice on areas related to your CBA, you should use them. - To help set performance standards.
-A central issue you will have to settle in your CBA is setting the criteria for the assessment of how well DOD does (or should) perform a mission or task.
-These documents contain authoritative advice on such criteria, such as friendly losses and collateral damage. - To secure unchallengeable guidance.
-You will face a number of serious bureaucratic challenges when conducting your CBA that is inevitable.
-If your position is supported by a document signed by the Secretary of Defense, you greatly increase your odds of winning the argument.
+A central issue you will have to settle in your CBA is setting the criteria for the assessment of how well DoD does (or should) perform a mission or task.
+These documents contain authoritative advice on such criteria, such as friendly losses and collateral damage.